Feature interview: moving in-house with Melissa Tidwell

-As corporate law stretches and changes under the weight of new business structures, so too has the role of the General Counsel.
-Tasked with overseeing the legal footprint of their companies, General Counsels are playing a decisive role in the way companies grow and change within their industries.
-We’re sitting down with General Counsels around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.
+As corporate law stretches and changes under the weight of new business structures, so too has the role of the general counsel.
+Tasked with overseeing the legal footprint of their companies, general counsel play a decisive role in the way companies grow and change within their industries.
+We’re sitting down with general counsel and in-house professionals from around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.

 At a firm, you work on a wide variety of projects for different clients and it was hard for me to give really good advice when I was only just breaching the surface.
 I found myself wanting to invest more into one particular client and better help them across the board.
 I’d rather advise one company and do deep dives into their issues than advise ten different companies, jumping around from one client to the next.

 As a general counsel, you oversee your company’s legal department.
 I imagine once you scratch below the surface that your role is far more detailed.
 What do you wish that more people understood about the role of General Counsel within a company?